 The Building LEW will need to be informed of the proposed grid tied PV installation as it is to be connected to the existing electrical network in the premises, which is under his charge.

 The PV System Integrator's LEW (PV LEW) will be responsible for the design and installation of the PV system in compliance with CP5 and he will make all necessary applications and metering requirements and seek approval from Singapore Power.

 Upon completion of the PV system, the PV LEW will apply to PG for inspection and turn on.
 During the turn on, the Building LEW must be present to witness the turn on as the system is to be connected to the building’s electrical network under his charge.

-Watt-peak or Wp is the DC name plate rating of solar panels
+Watt-peak or Wp is the DC name plate rating of solar panels.

 It is the rated peak DC output under standard test conditions (commonly known as STC) of 1000 W/m2 irradiance, cell temperature of 25 deg C and air mass of 1.5.
-Solar irradiance of 1000W/m2 occurs at about noon time and hence most of the time, the irradiance will be lower than 1000 W/m2 and hence the net output of the solar panel will drop below the STC value.
+Solar irradiance of 1000W/m2 occurs at about noon time and hence most of the time, the irradiance will be lower than 1000 W/m2 and as such the net output of the solar panel will drop below the STC value.

 Also the cell temperature may rise to as high as 65 deg C on a hot day and hence the output of the solar panel will also drop from the STC value.

-Hence the name plate rating at STC is ideal condition and in actual operation, the net output will be reduced.
+The name plate rating at STC is ideal condition and in actual operation, the net output will be reduced.
 Most established System Integrators should have taken these derating into consideration when computing the estimated energy yield of the PV system.

 1 kWp = 1000 Wp.
 If one solar panel is rated 350Wp, a system of 100 solar panels = 100 x 350 = 35,000 Wp = 35 kWp.